rayneuro/BerlinHUYoloStomata/README.md

 - `w` , `h` : the width and height of rotated bounding box
 - `angle` : the angle of rotate

-The final output file is Result.csv
+The final output file is [Name of the folder].csv